LGBTQ rights in Morocco: Conviction history

 In 2017, following the United Nations' Universal Periodic Review in Geneva, Mustafa Ramid, former Minister of Justice and Liberties in Abdelilah Benkirane's and Saadeddine Othmani's governments, called homosexuals "trash" in an interview.
 This was criticised by local human rights associations which together signed a petition addressed to the Prime Minister of Morocco Othmani to open an investigation of Minister Ramid "on his discriminatory and unconstitutional statements towards sexual minorities".

 In the 2018–19 Arab Barometer survey, 21% of the Moroccan respondents said homosexuality is acceptable.

-In April 2020 the Human Rights Watch reported of a campaign of online harassment in Morocco where people would go on same-sex dating apps to out other users, and on April 24, the Moroccan national security stated that the police had opened a "preliminary investigation" for "incitement to hatred and discrimination".
+In April 2020 the Human Rights Watch reported of a campaign of online harassment in Morocco where people would go on same-sex dating apps to out other users, and on April 24, the Sûreté Nationale (Moroccan national security) stated that the police had opened a "preliminary investigation" for "incitement to hatred and discrimination".

 In April 2020, the Moroccan transgender influencer Sofia Talouni, who lives in Turkey and is followed by more than 600,000 people on Instagram, launched a denunciation campaign to outrage Moroccan homosexuals, stating: "You will burn in hell ".
 She incited her subscribers to create false accounts on gay dating applications and to reveal the identity of those who are there on social networks.
 The act has been questioned, insofar as Sofia Talouni is herself from the LGBTQ community.
-According to sociologist Khalid Mouna, she “tries to make her group undergo the same family rupture by adopting the discourse and the codes of her own detractors.
-This individual, obviously mentally unstable, wishes to isolate young Moroccan homosexuals by breaking up their family unit”.
-The journalist Hicham Tahir indicates that he has received “a hundred testimonies from people who were victims or direct witnesses of this campaign”.
+According to sociologist Khalid Mouna, she "tries to make her group undergo the same family rupture by adopting the discourse and the codes of her own detractors.
+This individual, obviously mentally unstable, wishes to isolate young Moroccan homosexuals by breaking up their family unit".
+The journalist Hicham Tahir indicates that he has received "a hundred testimonies from people who were victims or direct witnesses of this campaign".
 Some landlords ejected their tenants, while one person allegedly committed suicide.
 Moroccan LGBTQ associations denounced the campaign as homophobic.
 Moroccan police launched a preliminary investigation for "incitement to hatred and discrimination".
 On May 13, Talouni released a video where she apologized for the campaign.
 Instagram nevertheless suspended her account.

 In November 2022, a trans woman was violently beaten by a group of people in Tangier.
 Three minors and an adult were subsequently arrested in connection with the assault.